andy-byers/wbc-micrograph-generation/README.md

 # wbc-micrograph-generation
+> Note: This project expects the [`@zxaoyou/segmentation_WBC`](https://github.com/zxaoyou/segmentation_WBC) dataset in the root directory.
+It could, however, be used with other datasets if `dataset.py` is replaced with some code to parse the replacement dataset.

 Generation of artificial white blood cell micrographs using Pyhon

 This is a project I did for school.
 It adapts the work of Scalbert et al. to generating white blood cells (WBCs).
 Use `python3 <script> --help` to view expected parameters for each script.
 Details can be found in `report.Rmd`, which can be turned into a PDF using RStudio.
 A pretrained mask model is provided in `models`, as well as some example masks and images in `images`.